 Following the east bank of the Nile past the Siba bridge, Ali leaned back against his bedroll and watched the midday sunlight reflect white off the sails of ships lining up to unload their cargo.
 It was a beautiful day, and he felt that all was right with the world.
 His only regret was leaving his cousin Fawziyah behind.
 He knew how much she hated being alone with her parents and, homely as she was, she could not count on marriage to deliver her a better situation.
 She was only fourteen, and already the matchmaker was trotting out widowers and cripples.
 If anything, Fawziyah’s married life would be worse than her current circumstances.
 Ali wanted to help his cousin, to give her some piece of the good fortune he had stumbled upon, but aside from contributing to her dowry, there was nothing he could do.
 He was starting a new life in Fustat, and there was no room in it for Fawziyah.

 Michael David Lukas is the author of the internationally bestselling novel The Oracle of Stamboul, which was a finalist for the California Book Award, the Northern California Independent Booksellers Association Book of the Year Award, and the Harold U. Ribalow Prize and has been published in fifteen languages.
 He has been a Fulbright Scholar in Turkey, a student at the American University of Cairo, and a night-shift proofreader in Tel Aviv.
 A graduate of Brown University, he has received a fellowship from the National Endowment for the Arts, and his writing has appeared in The New York Times and The Wall Street Journal.
-He works at the Center for Middle Eastern Studies at UC Berkeley and lives in Oakland, California.
+He teaches at San Francisco State University and lives in Oakland, California.